Technical Overview of the Flow Staking Auction Phase

 FlowIDTableStaking contract manages the identity table, and all of these phases.

-Initially, control of these phases will be managed manually by the Flow Token Admin,
+Initially, control of these phases is controlled by the

 and democratically by all the stakers in the network.